Malta citizenship by merit: details explained

 Although deprivation is rare, it remains a lawful safeguard within the merit-based framework and reinforces the emphasis on integrity, substance, and long-term commitment.

-Common mistakes, risks, and pitfalls to avoid when obtaining Malta citizenship by merit
+Common mistakes, risks, and pitfalls to avoid when applying for Malta citizenship by merit

 1. Treating the merit route as a passive investment.
 The applicant should focus on active, measurable contribution, with clearly defined activities, KPIs, governance structures, and long-term engagement.